 Ghana Energy Transition and Investment Plan

 H.E.
-Nana Akufo-Addo launched the Ghana Energy Transition and Investment Plan on 21 September 2023 during the UN General Assembly.
+Nana Akufo-Addo, President of Ghana, officially launched the Ghana Energy Transition and Investment Plan on 21 September 2023 during the UN General Assembly.

 The plan marks Ghana’s commitment to fighting climate change and fostering economic development in tandem.
 It details a credible pathway for how Ghana can achieve net-zero energy-related carbon emissions by 2060 through the deployment of low-carbon solutions across key sectors of its economy, including oil and gas, industry, transport, cooking, and power.